-Component icon Gateway type Description Simple Split/Join Simple split (AND) Use when you need to split, or diverge, the process along more than one path.
+Component icon Gateway type Description Simple Split/Join Use when you need to split, or diverge, the process along more than one path.
 Use simple splits when you want the process to follow all available paths.
-Simple Join Simple join (AND) Use to converge, or join, multiple paths into a single path after each path has completed its run-time execution.
+Simple Join Use to converge, or join, multiple paths into a single path after each path has completed its run-time execution.
 Use simple joins when you want to converge all available paths.